 *When in need of a recommendation letter (also if it needs a signature from the head of program), or of advice and support on all "technicalities" around your study (points, rules, registration, regulations, deferral, mediation with ArtEZ departments, Project Fund payments etc etc), please contact Rik Fernhout: advisor, senior learning co-ordinator study trajectory.

 * For all things in direct relation to your health and well being as a roaming student, please contact Jacq van der Spek: senior program co-ordinator hospitality & care, as well as emergency response certificate holder.

-* For advice on fundraising and networking strategies in and around the Netherlands, please contact Margret Wibmer: advisor international students.
+* For advice while trying to find your groove, as well as more specifically, on fundraising and networking strategies in and around the Netherlands, please contact Margret Wibmer: advisor international students.

 * When landing in Arnhem, please contact Krista Jantowski: advisor students.

 *In general: feel free to ask the DAI Care Crew to help you make connection with any of the help organisations listed below, should you feel intimidated by their Dutch websites or otherwise.

 * Please note that once per academic year, following their Kitchen presentation, every student at the DAI is scheduled for a one-on-one meeting of one hour with the artistic director | head of program, Gabriëlle Schleijpen.
 If you need to share or discuss an urgent issue of major importance to your study and/or general wellbeing, you are most welcome to contact her and ask for an ad hoc additional (skype-)meeting, preferably to be scheduled in between two DAI Weeks.

 *If you feel the need for a confidential meeting outside of the direct DAI context, you can always contact the student counsellor’s office of ArtEZ.